 The Pien-Toijola Open-Air Museum

 The Pien-Toijola Open-Air Museum in Ristiina is a nationally significant rural cultural environment.
 It is located in the village of Toijola, approximately 20 km from downtown Ristiina towards Puumala.
 The museum grounds have a total of 28 buildings from the 18th and 19th centuries.
-Although the museum grounds and collections are privately owned, the city of Mikkeli is responsible for running the museum and keeping it open.
-The Ristiina municipality was annexed to the city of Mikkeli in 2013.
+The museum grounds and collections are privately owned.

 Pien-Toijola offers its visitors a rare opportunity to learn more about a 19th century farm that is more or less completely preserved.
 The farmyard with its many log buildings has remained to a great extent such as it had evolved by the 1950s.
 The artefacts on display have been used on the farm.